How to Approach Application Management for Microsoft Teams, Slack, and Workplace from Facebook

 With the limited capabilities available, being able to approve apps based on permission level is not an easy task without a single tool to monitor, analyze, and secure collaboration and communication platforms – like PowerSuite.
 Permissions for Teams apps work similarly to Slack, but with some considerations based on the type of app.
 Tabs, for instance, don’t require anything beyond what is necessary to use the software within a web browser, and connectors typically only need posting permissions.
 With many organizations looking to transition their users to Teams, apps are an important feature that can keep users engaged on the platform.
 Even with less control, consider allowing third-party applications for Microsoft Teams.

-Administering Integrations for Workplace by Facebook
+Administering Integrations for Workplace from Facebook

 By default, no integrations are allowed, and each integration must be enabled individually.
 Given the current number, this is not difficult, but how this will scale over time is unknown.
 Integrations can be added to the entire workspace or to individual groups.
 Once integrations are installed, the administrator can manage them through the Permissions & Data tab.
 There are a variety of permissions apps may request, and there are a few that administrators will want to use caution when granting: read group content, impersonate account, and read all messages.